Stylish Bedroom Headboard Designs That Elevate Your Space

 I love how the mountain mural (pictured above) creates a calming backdrop while still making a statement.
 For a more dramatic look, try vibrant colors and patterns like the artistic panel with its mix of botanical and geometric elements (pictured below).

 🙌 My favorite trick: Before committing to a painted design, tape kraft paper to your wall in the size of your planned headboard and sketch out your idea.
-Live with it for a few days to make sure you love the scale and placement.

 Industrial-Style Options